JFrog CLI Control Manager

 Power tools highly beneficial for development and DevOps teams:

-• Parallel Command Comparison (jfcm compare cli): Compare JFrog CLI command output between two versions simultaneously, with git-like diff visualization (side-by-side or unified), colored output, and comparison of execution timing, exit codes, and error output
+• Parallel Command Comparison (jfcm compare cli): Compare JFrog CLI command output between 2 versions simultaneously, with git-like diff visualization (side-by-side or unified), colored output, and comparison of execution timing, exit codes, and error output

 4. Usage Analytics and Health Checks